matwilso/matwilso.github.io/_posts/learned-sims.md

 This junction represents an exciting frontier in technology and a unique set of challenges to grapple with.
 -->

-Robots are at an interesting intersection between engineered system and embodied intelligence.
+Robotics is at a super exciting *frontier* in technology today.
+How can we build flexible intelligent systems, capable of handling the wide variety of the world, while remaining extremely robust and reliable?
+How can we make engineered and controlled intelligent systems?

+Robotics lies at an interesting domain intersection.
+On the left half of the Venn Diagram, robots are engineered systems that must be highly reliable.
+We have pretty good practices for designing and building highly reliable engineered systems.
+On the right half of the Venn diagram, robots are embodied intelligences.
+For robots to become more useful, they need to be extremely flexible and capable of handling a large amount of variety that the real world throws at them.
+We are just beginning to be able to develop intelligent in research settings.
+The center of the diagram---this combination of developing highly reliable but extremely flexible machines---

+Gene must be

+embodied intelligence.
 We have fairly well-established practices for designing and building highly reliable engineered systems, but we are actively figuring out how to develop flexible intelligent systems that learn from experience *and* that reach the same levels of safety and reliability.
-This combination represents a unique set of challenges and an exciting frontier in technology today.

-Simulation is actually one well-established tool in both domains of engineering and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
+Simulation is a well-established tool in both domains of engineering, and human skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
 It's also used universally in robotics for debugging, evaluation, and (sometimes) training, to make development safer and cheaper, and to induce scenarios that are otherwise impossible or too dangerous to prep for.

-Simulation, thus, seems likely to play a key role in the future of robotics.
+Simulation is going to play a key role in the future of robotics.
 As our systems become capable of handling increasingly complex and varied settings, however, our simulators must become increasingly complex and varied to remain useful.
 And I believe we are going to hit a wall with traditional simulator development---a wall